where does it hurt? Use our interactive tool to learn more about treatment for your pain points.

 As with any exercise, running may also lead to muscle sprains and strains.
 Intense physical activity can cause muscle tension, torn ligaments and hyperflexibility.

-How to Reduce Back Pain While Running
+How To Reduce Back Pain While Running

 Running and back pain don’t have to go hand in hand.
 Prevent and minimize back pain through the running techniques listed below.